Enalean/tuleap/lib/frontend/fetch-result/README.md

     collection: ReadonlyArray<Project>;
 };

-// On each request, getAllJSON will call this callback with the JSON payload function getCollectionCallback({ collection }: ProjectCollection): ReadonlyArray<Project> {
+// For each request, getAllJSON will call this callback with the JSON payload function getCollectionCallback({ collection }: ProjectCollection): ReadonlyArray<Project> {
     // You can also leverage this callback to display this batch of items displayABatchOfTrackers(collection);

-    // collection must be an [Array]
+    // collection must be an Array or ReadonlyArray return collection;
-    return collection;
 }